srosales712/SCTLD-zones/README.md

 This repository corresponds to the work titled "Stony coral tissue loss disease results in persistent microbial-level disturbances on coral reef ecosystems."
-The data folder contains metadata file, and compressed versions of the taxonomy and ASV count table
+The data folder contains the metadata file and compressed taxonomy and ASV count tables.